theminstack/snippets/schema/README.md

 - `.and(predicate: AnyPredicate)` - intersection
 - `.optional()` - union with `undefined`

-For instance, make a string or undefined schema.
+For example, you could create an optional string schema.

 ```ts
 const isOptionalString = $.string().optional();